 In the preelimination games the number of victories will be counted.
 We will use the Buchholz (Solkoff) method to resolve ties.
 This means that for every player the number of victories of his opponents will be summed up.
 For this the result of the weakest opponent will be discarded.

-If there are still ties, then the difference of victory points over all six games will be summed up and used as tie-breaker.
+If there are still ties, then the difference of victory points over all five games will be summed up and used as tie-breaker.

 The schedule for the first round will be determined by drawing lots.

 After that the schedule will be determined by the current ranking, where the players ranked 1 and 2, 3 and 4, 5 and 6 and so on will compete against each other.
 In addition to that we will take care that players do not have to play against each other twice (if possible).
 Then the next suitable player in the ranking will be determined (this actually will be done by a software solution).

 In every game the starting player is the player that has started fewer times.
 In case of ties the player placed at position one in a game by the software is the starting player.